-Maternal Mental Health: Supporting Mums in the Modern Workplace
+Parental Mental Health: Supporting Parents in the Modern Workplace

-In the lead-up to Maternal Mental Health Week, we invite you to join us for an insightful panel discussion exploring the realities of maternal mental health and its impact on modern workplaces.
+In the lead-up to Maternal Mental Health Week, we recognize that mental health challenges affect all parents, not just mothers.
+This panel discussion will take a broader, more inclusive look at parental mental health and its impact on modern workplaces.

-This event will bring together business leaders and maternal mental health experts to discuss why maternal mental health matters and how we can foster meaningful change.
-The panel will share lived experiences, highlight the challenges faced by working mums today, and look ahead to the support systems needed for the future.
+This event will bring together business leaders and mental health experts to discuss why supporting parents’ mental well-being matters and how we can foster meaningful change.
+The panel will share lived experiences, highlight the challenges faced by working parents today, and explore the support systems needed for the future.

-We are delighted to welcome Maya Ellis, MP for Ribble Valley, a passionate advocate for maternal rights, who will share her insights on reshaping the conversation in Parliament to better support working families.
+We are delighted to welcome Maya Ellis, MP for Ribble Valley, a passionate advocate for family rights, who will share her insights on reshaping the conversation in Parliament to better support working families.

 Whether you are a parent, an employer, or an advocate for mental health and family rights, this event will provide you with practical insights and inspire action.
-Spaces are limited, so register now to be part of this vital conversation.
+Spaces are limited—register now to be part of this vital conversation.

 About the Speakers: